Harshit-Sudan/OIBSIP/Task_4/README.md

 - Replace HTTP with HTTPS to encrypt web traffic
 - Remove or replace the Apache default page to avoid exposing version information
 - Apply a default-deny firewall policy and only allow ports that are actively needed
-- Regularly scan your own systems to catch services that should not be running
+- Perform periodic security assessments to identify unnecessary or unintended exposed services.
 ---

 ## Deliverables